jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   still green

-* I add add an :ref:`assertion<what is an assertion?>` for when the light is :red:`RED`, the timer is NOT done and the walk button is not pressed
+* I add an :ref:`assertion<what is an assertion?>` for when the light is :red:`RED`, the timer is NOT done and the walk button is not pressed

   ================  ==============  ==============  =================
   current light     timer done      walk button     show